sahilverma96/HR-Analytics-Dashboard-Power-Bi-/README.md

-# HR Analytics: A Complete Employee Data Analysis Project using Power Bi Dashboard
+# HR Analytics: A Complete Employee Data Analysis Project using Power BI Dashboard

 ## About the Project
 This HR analytics Tableau project is aimed at providing HR managers and business leaders a comprehensive way to analyze and monitor employee data, and make data-driven decisions related to employee retention, development, and recruitment.